 However, no matter how much you prepare yourself for the Kailash Yatra, the fact is that no amount of preparation can prepare you for the yatra, as it is extremely unpredictable.
 Therefore, don’t go with a preset mindset and just go with the flow.

-Consult your Doctor to evaluate the state of your health.
+Consult your doctor to evaluate the state of your health.
 With the personal prescriptions by your doctor, a First Aid Kit is crucial for the travel.
 Ask your physician to prescribe efficient medicines for some common ailments.

 Also, make it a point to carry glucose-based items for energy.
-Moreover, on the trip, you would be required to take multi vitamins and vitamin-C tablets daily.
+Moreover, on the trip, you would be required to take multivitamins and vitamin-C tablets daily.

 Major obstacles and Health pre-caution

 While on the yatra, you will also pass the dolma la pass, which is the highest altitude of the yatra.
 The high altitude makes the pass extremely difficult to cross.
-Also, here, weather can change any time, and this fickleness of weather makes the trek all the riskier.
+Also, here, the weather can change any time, and this fickleness of weather makes the trek all the riskier.
 The pass can be extremely difficult to cross if the weather is not good.
 It is suggested to not stay here for long, as the air here is extremely thin.

-Moreover, it is a well-non fact that oxygen is less at higher altitudes.
+Moreover, it is a well-known fact that oxygen is less at higher altitudes.
 The extreme weather and high altitude result in some kinds of illness usually not common in the plains.
-These illnesses are common to all regardless of age, sex and physical fitness.
+These illnesses are common to all regardless of age, sex, and physical fitness.
 In order to avoid this kind of discomfort, one should try to adjust gradually in this new condition.
 The best thing to do in such situations is explained in the below guideline.